|Back to Main Print This Page Email to a Friend|

 - Fluoroquinolone antibiotics, also called quinolones, are only recommended for UTIs when other antibiotics cannot be used.
 Ciprofloxacin (Cipro, generic) is the quinolone antibiotic most commonly prescribed.
 Quinolones are usually given over a 3-day period.
 Pregnant women should not take these drugs.

-Treatment for Relapsing Infection.
-A relapsing infection (caused by treatment failure) occurs within 3 weeks in about 10% of women.
-Relapse is treated similarly to a first infection, but the antibiotics are usually continued for 7 - 14 days.
-(Relapsing infections may be due to structural abnormalities, abscesses, or other problems that may require surgery, and such conditions should be ruled out.)
+Treatment for Relapsing Infection: A relapsing infection (caused by treatment failure) occurs within 3 weeks in about 10% of women.
+Relapse is treated similarly to a first infection, but the antibiotics are usually continued for 7 to 14 days.
+Relapsing infections may be due to structural abnormalities, abscesses, or other problems that may require surgery.
+Such conditions should be ruled out.

 Treatment for Recurrent Infections

-Women who have two or more symptomatic UTIs within 6 months or three or more over the course of a year may need preventive antibiotics.
+Women who have 2 or more symptomatic UTIs within a 6-month period, or 3 or more episodes over the course of a year, may need preventive antibiotics.
 All women should use lifestyle measures to prevent recurrences.

 - In some cases, she also performs a clean-catch urine test before starting antibiotics and sends it to the doctor for culturing to confirm the infection.